zhangchl007/stream-upload-file/README.md

 # Stream Upload File Service

-A production-ready Go service for streaming file uploads and downloads to Azure Blob Storage, with Kubernetes deployment support and Python-based load testing utilities.
+A robust Go service for streaming file uploads and downloads to Azure Blob Storage, designed for cloud-native environments with Kubernetes deployment and Python-based load testing utilities.

 ---